Weekdays 9:30am - 7pm.

 The verdict

-But do remember that you only have one body and taking good care of it is a necessity that can help you experience all the good things that life has to offer.
-And that's what you truly deserve – bubble milk tea not included.
+But do remember that you only have one body, and taking good care of it is essential to experiencing all the good things life has to offer.

 Reference